 - Toy dogs are real dogs.
-In spite of their compact size they are real dogs.
-They are inteligent, affectionate and fun-loving.
+In spite of their compact size, they are real dogs.
+They are intelligent, affectionate and fun-loving.
 Many make alert watch dogs.

 - Toy dogs need careful owners.
 This could be a concern depending on your nature.
 Although most Chihuahuas think they are big and tough, they are more vulnerable to injury.
 They have the potential to be stepped on or tripped over.

 Are there any potential problems with Toy Breed?

 Toy dogs are so small and cute that some owners overdo carrying and cuddling and are lax with the training.
 Because after all everything they do is cute, so why train them not to do certain things?
 If toy dogs are not properly trained they can be turned into little tyrants or nervous, scared little dogs.